alex-lt-kong/the-nitty-gritty/c/15_vectorization/07_breaking-vectorization_non-contiguous-memory-accesses/README.md

 ## Disassembl analysis

-* It is interesting that `gcc` and `icc` handles the second loop (stride == 4 one) differently.
+* It is interesting that `gcc` and `icc` handle the 2nd loop (stride == 4 one) differently.

-* `icc` does exactly what we expect: it vectorized the 1st loop but does not vectorize the 2nd.
+* `icc` does exactly what we expect: it vectorized the 1st loop but didn't vectorize the 2nd.

-* `gcc`, however, vectorized both, most likely by loading data from memory to SIMD registers separately.
+* `gcc`, however, vectorized both, probably by loading data from memory to SIMD registers separately.

 ### icc